-12 month internet contracts used to be the norm, but they’re no longer offered by all UK broadband providers no longer offer them.
-Some big ones like BT and Sky, prefer their customers to commit to longer contracts lasting 18 and 24 months.
-Fortunately, they’re still available from some providers, and happily some of them are amongst the cheapest to be found on the market.
+12 month broadband contracts used to be the norm, but many UK broadband providers no longer offer them.
+Some big ones like BT and Sky prefer their customers to commit to longer contracts lasting 18 months.
+Fortunately, 12 month contracts are still available from some providers, and they tend to be more affordable.

 All broadband deals come with a contract, whether it’s on a rolling month-to-month basis, or lasts for 12, 18 or 24 months and beyond.

-If you want to leave your 12 month broadband contract part-way through, it’s likely that you’ll pay an early exit fee, which could be pretty hefty, depending on your provider.
+If you want to leave your 12 month broadband contract part-way through, it’s likely that you’ll have to pay an early exit fee, which could be pretty hefty, depending on your provider.

-At the end of your contract, your provider will keep supplying you with broadband and billing you each month, but you’ll be free to leave and switch to another company for a better deal, or to sign up for a new deal with your existing supplier.
+At the end of your contract, your provider will keep supplying you with broadband and billing you each month, but you’ll be free to leave and switch to another company for a better deal without being charged, or to sign up for a new deal with your existing supplier.

 If you’re unsure how long you’re tied to your existing broadband contract, or what the terms for cancelling are, our guide to understanding your contract may help.

 Not all UK broadband providers offer 12 month contracts.
-Here’s our run down of some of the best deal on offer from those that do:
+Here’s our rundown of some of the best deals on offer from those that do:

 NOW Broadband: NOW Broadband has a range of reasonably-priced 12 month broadband plans that can often be combined with NOW TV memberships to form TV bundles.

-All have their pros and cons and if you read on we’ll explain who’d make the most out of a 12 month contract.
+All have their pros and cons and if you read on we’ll explain who would benefit the most out of a 12 month contract.

 Some providers offer ‘no contract’ broadband packages, which run on a rolling basis, from month to month.
 This type of deal gives you both freedom and flexibility, as you’ll be able to cancel your subscription at short notice (usually 30 days) without incurring a penalty.

 A limited number of providers offer 9-month broadband contracts, designed for students who will be moving out of their homes for the summer months, and won’t need a full 12 month’s provision, although these tend to cost the same overall as a 12 month contract.

-Fixed priced broadband is also a good option for longer contracts.
-You'll pay a fixed amount each month for the duration of your contract and peace of mind the price won't increase during your fixed term.
+Fixed-price broadband is also a good option for longer contracts.
+You'll pay a fixed amount each month for the duration of your contract and with assurance that the price won't increase during your fixed term.

-For everyone else, if you don’t want to sign up for a 12 month broadband contract, longer term contracts of either 18 or 24 months are your only option.
+For everyone else, if you don’t want to sign up for a 12 month broadband contract, longer-term contracts of either 18, 24, or 36 months are alternative options.

-Generally, you’ll pay much more for the flexibility of a no contract or short term broadband agreement, and less for committing to a longer period.
+Generally, you’ll pay much more for the flexibility of a no-contract or short-term broadband agreement, and less for committing to a longer period.
 Most people looking for affordable broadband will opt for the middle ground of a 12 month contract.

 If you’re looking for a great 12 month broadband deal, there are a number of things to take into consideration to ensure you select one that’s affordable and right for your individual needs.